ucphhpc/docker-migrid/README.rst

 These directories are used by the ``migrid`` service as volume mount sources for the current configuration/state files of the services.
-In addition the build target will build the migrid image from the root ``Dockerfile``.

-Futhermore, to make the DNS resolution work properly for discovering ``migrid.test`` as a local service.
+Futhermore, to make the DNS resolution work properly for discovering ``migrid.test`` as a local URL.
 The host device should be configured so that it queries the localhost ``devdns`` service before any external nameserver.
 E.g. on a OSX system either through dnsmasq::